The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Observations of

 \subsubsection{LAST photometry}

 We observed the field of \IC with LAST during its commissioning phase.
-The LAST system consists of an array of optical telescopes located at the Weizmann Astrophysical Observatory\footnote{\url{https://www.weizmann.ac.il/wao/}} in the Israeli Negev desert, and is designed to study the variable and transient sky (\citealt{2020PASP..132l5004O},\citealt{2023PASP..135f5001O}, \citealt{2023PASP..135h5002B}).
+The LAST system consists of an array of optical telescopes located at the Weizmann Astrophysical Observatory\footnote{\url{https://www.weizmann.ac.il/wao/}} in the Israeli Negev desert, designed to study the variable and transient sky (\citealt{2020PASP..132l5004O},\citealt{2023PASP..135f5001O}, \citealt{2023PASP..135h5002B}).
 The first phase of the LAST system will consist of 72 Rowe-Ackermann Schmidt Astrograph $f$/2.2 telescopes with 28 cm diameter (40 already operative).
 Each telescope provides a field of view of 3.3 deg $\times$ 2.2 deg and a plate scale of 1.25 arcsec/pixel on camera.
-The typical limiting magnitude (AB) of the system is 19.6 (21.0) in 20 s (20x20 s) exposures.
-The LAST data reduction pipeline and its products are described in \cite{2023PASP..135l4502O}, while the image subtraction and transient detection pipeline is discussed in (Konno et al., in prep.).
+LAST observes in clear filter and the typical limiting magnitude (AB) of the system is 19.6 (21.0) in 20 s (20x20 s) exposures.
+The LAST data reduction pipeline and its products are described in \cite{2023PASP..135l4502O}, while the image subtraction and transient detection pipeline is discussed in Konno et al. (in prep.).